neu-spiral/ClassificationAndComparisonViaNeuralNetworks/README.md

 # Classification and Comparison via Neural Networks
 The code in this repository implements a combined neural network architecture that is trained on (and can be used to estimate) both class and pairwise comparison labels.
 Details can be found in the paper:
 > Classification and Comparison via Neural Networks.
 Ilkay Yildiz, Peng Tian, Jennifer Dy, Deniz Erdogmus, James Brown, Jayashree Kalpathy-Cramer, Susan Ostmo, J. Peter Campbell, Michael F. Chiang, Stratis Ioannidis.
-Under submission to Elsevier Journal of Neural Networks.
+Accepted to Elsevier Journal of Neural Networks.

 Implementation is in Python, using the Keras library.